Larry Lamb: Other work

 In 2013, Lamb began presenting a regular Sunday morning show on LBC.
 He is an occasional reporter for the BBC programme The One Show.
 Lamb took part in Gareth's All Star Choir in 2014, as part of the BBC's Children in Need appeal.

 In 2016, he appeared in the sixteenth series of I'm a Celebrity...Get Me Out of Here!.
 He became the 6th celebrity to be voted out of the jungle in the 2016 series.

 Personal life

-Lamb has a daughter Vanessa Lamb (born 1969) with his first wife Anita Wisbey.
-He is also the father of radio DJ and television presenter George Lamb, from his second marriage to Linda Martin.
-Lamb split up with his partner, Clare Burt, with whom he has two daughters: Eloise Alexandra (born 1998), and Eva-Mathilde Lamb (born 2003).
-Lamb has one granddaughter from his daughter Vanessa, as revealed on I'm A Celebrity...Get Me Out of Here!.
+Lamb's first marriage was to Anita Wisbey, with whom he had a daughter, Vanessa Lamb (born 1969).
+Lamb stated on I'm A Celebrity...Get Me Out of Here! that Vanessa has a daughter.
+Lamb's second marriage was to Linda Martin, with whom he has a son, radio DJ and television presenter George Lamb (born 1979).

+Lamb was in a relationship with Clare Burt from 1996 to 2014.
+They had two daughters, Eloise Alexandra (born 1998), and Eva-Mathilde (born 2003).
+As of 2017, Lamb resided in Cornwall, and was in a relationship with artist Marie Hugo.

 Lamb's autobiography Mummy's Boy was published in 2011.
+In 2025 he published his debut novel All Wrapped Up.